 - Section A: Foundations and Basic Commitments

-AC - NONDISCRIMINATION/EQUAL OPPORTUNITY AND AFFIRMATIVE ACTION
+AC - NON DISCRIMINATION/EQUAL OPPORTUNITY AND AFFIRMATIVE ACTION

 Regional School District 21 (RSU21) does not discriminate on the basis of sex and other protected categories in its education programs and activities, as required by federal and state laws and regulations.